Sovereign

 God moved.

 How many times have we been reluctant for any reason to obey God?
-Oh, we have our excuses.
+Oh, we have our rationalizations* – our excuses.
 We draw out the lengthy diagramed blueprint of “WHY” we can’t or why (without saying it out loud)—we won’t.
+“FINALLY,” one of the key words to help summarize the story of Jonah.
+Perhaps we too need a finally in our story!
 May we (like Jonah) know, God means what He says, “You can do it My way or My way.”
 It is His way.

-Yet may we notice too, God writes ‘turn around’ narratives (even if He must interject Himself boldly into the story) and He graciously offers second chances within re-commissioning (3:1-2).
+Yet may we notice too, God writes ‘turn around’ narratives and He graciously offers second chances within re-commissioning (3:1-2).
+When God calls us to something, He is faithful to see us through.
+To be frank folks, others are depending on our obedience!

 Does this resonate?
 It does for me.